gennadygorin/gennadygorin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. from Pachter Laboratory at Caltech, with experience in building theory, tools, and methods for genomics and biophysics.
+I am a Ph.D. from the <a href='http://pachterlab.github.io/'>Pachter Laboratory</a> at Caltech, with experience in building theory, tools, and methods for genomics and biophysics.
 I am excited to transition to the biotechnology industry and bring a rigorous mechanistic approach to research and development.

 As an academic and industry researcher, I have combined bioinformatics and physics to improve single-cell analyses and innovate active pipelines for therapeutic discovery.
 I am looking for a role that would use the depth of my interdisciplinary background to develop revolutionary methods for single-cell biology, putting my team at the forefront of the industry and enabling research that changes lives for the better.